| ..

 Aspirations

-to each aspect of the training program.
-Every day, our diet, strength,
+each aspect of the training program.
+Every day, our diet,

-training all relate to the factors upon which our bodies will adapt,
+and technical training all relate to the factors upon which our bodies

 |